Hong Kong gives protesters green light for big march on Sunday

 Tang took office in November with a warning that "fake news" was undermining the reputation of his police force.

-He replaced Stephen Lo amid an police siege of anti-government protesters at a university that saw some of the shocking scenes of violence.
+He replaced Stephen Lo amid an police siege of anti-government protesters at a university that saw some of the worst violence of the protests.

 Tang has called for people across Hong Kong to end the unrest that has plunged the city into its biggest political crisis in decades.